 Private schools in Malaysia

-The main language of instruction in private schools is Malay, but maths and science classes are taught in a combination of Malay and English.
-Private schools must have certification from the Ministry of Home Affairs to admit foreign students, but students themselves don’t need any special documentation to attend.
+The main language of instruction in private schools is usually Malay, but maths and science classes are generally taught in a combination of Malay and English.
+Many private schools also offer additional language programmes to help expat children learn Malay and adapt to the local culture more comfortably.

 International schools in Malaysia

-Expats who wish to have their children educated in the curriculum of their home country or a country other than Malaysia should consider an international school.
+If you wish to have your child educated in the curriculum of your home country or a country other than Malaysia, you should consider an international school.
 Most international schools in Malaysia are based in Kuala Lumpur.

-These schools usually maintain the culture, language, teaching methodologies and curriculum of their country of origin.
+These schools usually maintain the culture, language, teaching methodologies, and curriculum of their country of origin.
 The English National Curriculum, including the Cambridge IGCSE and A-Levels, is most commonly offered, with many schools also offering the International Baccalaureate programme.

-Special-needs schools in Malaysia
+Special-needs education in Malaysia

 Children with special needs are either educated under tailored programmes at mainstream schools – known as the Special Education Integrated Programme (SEIP) – or at dedicated special schools.